Criminal summons reportedly issued for Hornets' Miles Bridges for allegedly violating domestic violence protective order

 “I believe Miles when he said that,” Kupchak said in June.

-It's unclear if the Hornets knew of the arrest warrant issued for Bridges in January when they reached a deal with him.
+It's unclear if the Hornets knew of the arrest warrant issued for Bridges in January when they reached the deal.

-Bridges averaged a career-high 20.2 points, seven rebounds and 3.8 assists per game in the 2021-22 season, his fourth in the league after the Hornets selected him in with the No. 18 overall pick in 2018 out of Michigan State through a draft-day trade with the Los Angeles Clippers.
+Bridges averaged a career-high 20.2 points, seven rebounds and 3.8 assists per game in the 2021-22 season, his fourth in the league after the Hornets selected him in with the No. 18 pick in 2018 out of Michigan State through a draft-day trade with the LA Clippers.
 The 25-year-old will be a free agent next summer.